artlzo/groove/README.md

 # README #

-Readme for Groove Scribe

 ### What is this repository for? ###

-* Groove Scribe is an HTML application for drummers.
+* Groove is based of Groove Scribe - an HTML application for drummers.
 Groove Scribe is a point and click authoring system to create drum sheet music as well as a practice tool for learning and practicing grooves and exercises.

 ### How do I use it ###